 Class size for distance education courses will be determined through a consultative process that includes faculty, department chairs, deans, and appropriate University administrators.

-The Center for Instructional Technology will provide support and training to faculty preparing to teach or teaching online courses, including training in the use of instructional technologies to support teaching and learning, Quality Matters, software, hardware, and the University’s web-based course management system.
+The Center for Instructional Technology will provide support and training to faculty preparing to teach or teaching online courses, including training in the use of instructional technologies to support teaching and learning, software, hardware, and the University’s web-based course management system.

 Students and Student Services